 - emotional, spiritual and social support.

-If you would like more information about this, speak to one of their doctors or nurses.
+If you would like more information about this, speak to one of the person’s doctors or nurses.

-You can still speak to them and tell them what you are doing, especially if you are giving them medicines or moving them.
+You can still talk to them.
+Tell them what you are doing, especially if you are giving them medicines or moving them.
 This may feel strange if they cannot respond, but it can be comforting for both of you.

 Skin and sensation changes